Udit365/MATLAB-Essentials/MATLAB_Basics/Files_in_MATLAB.md

 MATLAB files are saved with a `.m` extension and can be edited with any text editor.

-To open the MATLAB editor, we need to pass the follwing command in the command window -:
+To open the MATLAB editor, we need to pass the following command in the command window -:

 ```matlab
 edit FileName
 ```
-The above command will create a MATLAB file with name as *"FileName"* which can be saved once we finish working with an extension of `.m`.
+The above command will create a MATLAB file with name as "_FileName_" which can be saved once we finish working with an extension of `.m`.

 MATLAB editor helps us in writing multiline codes that can be executed as a block later.

 ## Types of MATLAB Files
 ---
 MATLAB files are of two types :

 1. Script Files
 2. Function Files